sttoracle/ORACASB/README.md

 ### **Exercise**:

-We will change the Salesforce Application's security control baseline in a way that will result in security control violations being reported in CASB .
+We will change the Salesforce Application's security control baseline in a way that will result in security control violations being reported in CASB.
 We will then review some of the resulting security control violations and finally we will explore how CASB can perform automated remediation of the security control violations.

->Note that changing the security control baseline, **after** the initial application onboarding completed ( with the *Monitor and push* option selected), does NOT result in the configuration changes being pushed from CASB to the Application.
-We'll see later in the excersise how configuration changes are pushed after the initial onboarding.
+>Note that changing the security control baseline, **after** the initial application onboarding completed (with the *Monitor and push* option selected), does NOT result in the configuration changes being pushed from CASB to the Application.
+We'll see later in the exercise how configuration changes are pushed after the initial onboarding.

 #### **STEP 1: Update Security Control Baseline**
 Update the CASB security control baseline for our Salesforce instance.
 To do so, first click on Applications, then find your Salesforce instance (use the search icon in the upper-right, if necessary), click on the instance, click on "*Modify*", and then from the selection choose "*Update Security Control Baseline*".
 In the next screen, choose to use a “*Stringent*” security control baseline.